steven-scm/mob-programming-challenge/README.md

 - PORT = 8080
 - MONGO_URI = mongodb://localhost/my-dev-squad
 - create /app.js, just print a "Hello, World" message
-- create the hbs layout with the minimal markup
 - add a dev script in package.json to launch the app

 ### -------- Iteration 3 --------